California Scottish Rite Foundation: Honored with the Public Service Award

 Supporting Children and the Next Generation of Clinicians

-At Fresno State’s Speech and Hearing Clinic, Foundation support has enabled improvements that directly affect both families and students preparing to enter the profession.
+At Fresno State’s Speech and Hearing Clinic, Foundation support has enabled improvements that directly benefit both families and students preparing to enter the profession.
 Funding has helped modernize clinical equipment, expand therapy materials, and support operational needs that keep services accessible to families.

-Faculty members note that these resources elevate the quality of clinical education and allow future speech-language pathologists to gain meaningful experience serving children with communication disorders.
+These resources allow students in speech-language pathology programs to work with updated tools and evidence-based materials as they deliver therapy in the community.
+Faculty members note that these resources elevate the quality of clinical education.
+They also allow future speech-language pathologists to gain meaningful experience serving children with communication disorders.

 Expanding Access to Care